 Why Finance Teams need Scenario Planning?

-Finance teams face constant change - market shifts, new competitors, changing customer preferences.
+Finance teams face constant change—market shifts, new competitors, and changing customer preferences.
 Scenario planning helps make sense of these moving pieces.

 The benefits are practical and immediate:

-• Better Resource Allocation: Understanding different futures helps prioritize where to invest
+• Better Resource Allocation: Understand different futures to prioritize investments.

-• Improved Stakeholder Confidence: Leaders and investors appreciate seeing thorough analysis
+• Improved Stakeholder Confidence: Prove you’ve done thorough analysis by showing multiple scenarios.

 Key Types of Scenario Planning Templates